 Shootlab love living and working in Lewes, one of the best things about working in Lewes is that you are located right in the Sussex South Downs.
 This provides a beautiful backdrop to everyday life and a network of walks in the South Downs, including walks right on your doorstep, such as this amazing Lewes to Southease Walk.

-One of the 'best walks from Lewes Town Centre' is Lewes to Southease, a walk which follows the River Ouse in the direction of Newhaven (2 - 2.5 hours).
+One of the best walks from Lewes Town Centre is Lewes to Southease, a walk which follows the River Ouse in the direction of Newhaven (2 - 2.5 hours).
 Not only does this walk provide a calming escape from cars and the stresses of life, but it also allows you to grab a cup of tea and cake at the end of the walk at the YHA South Downs in Southease.
 You can then either walk back to Lewes or jump on the train at Southease station, less than 10 minutes later you're back in Lewes. (it can also be a Lewes circular walk)

-Lewes To Southease (Walks around Lewes) beginning
+Lewes To Southease walking route

 The walk begins right in the heart of Lewes Town, head to Court Road in the middle of Lewes and then take Railway Lane, all the way to the end.
 Here you will find an entry to a riverside path and access to an area called The Railway Land.